tris460/tris460/README.md

 But I am open mind about learn other technologies tho, if you want, you can check my [portfolio](https://tris460.github.io/BeatrizMartinez/) (still in progress).

 - Currently, I am improving little by little my knowledge about programming languages. 💻
-- I would like to work in a software company as a programmer, my goal is to be the best. ⭐
+- My goal is to be the best. ⭐
-- I will take adventage of any oportunity I have, for experience or grow my knowledge. ✨
+- I will take adventage of any oportunity I havea. ✨

 -------------